daminetreg/inglued/README.md

 # `#inclusive` : C++ dependencies made easy.
-As a library author you have to ensure the library can be used easily.
+As a library author you have to ensure your library can be used easily.

-The problem is that a library user might get an hard time to consume a C++ library !
+The problem is that your users might get an hard time to consume your C++ library, if you do depend on some else library !
 Dependency management is hard in C++ because there are :
   - so much target platform
-  - so much build systems (cmake, visual studion, scons, autotools, bjam, waf, gyp,...)
+  - so much build systems (cmake, visual studio, scons, autotools, bjam, waf, gyp,...)
   - so much kind of users

 Your library will be consumed by two different kind of users :